 - Help you make actionable next-step business decisions.

 SEO and analytics go hand-in-hand.
 An SEO consultant will look to see what’s working and what’s not working so they can tweak their strategies.

 Monthly reporting is included in every one of my SEO consulting packages because I need to show clients the value of my work and what I think we should do next based on the data.
 More times than not, it should always be about the data!

-- They stay up to date on the evolving SEO industry.
-SEO has evolved over time and will continue to evolve in the future.
-An SEO specialist will keep up to date on research and learn about new trends in the industry.
+SEO has evolved and will continue to evolve in the future.
+An SEO specialist will keep up to date on research and learn about the latest trends in the industry.

 NOT A DAY goes by when I don’t hear about a new update from Google and need to consider how it will impact my clients and their online visibility.